 Q: Where do I Begin the Movements?

 Follow the movement guide included with the Clareblend Mini Microcurrent device for effective lifting techniques.
-The TMP can be used in whatever area you want to treat using simple circular movements beginning at the décolleté and working up, or starting at forehead and working down to the décolleté.
+The TMP can be used in whatever area you want to treat using simple circular movements beginning at the décolleté and working up, or starting at the forehead and working down to the décolleté.

 Q: What are the Contraindications for these Devices?